mihaelacr-google/clstm/README.md

     hdf5-helpers libhdf5-8 libhdf5-cpp-8 libhdf5-dev python-h5py \
     libprotobuf-dev libprotobuf9 protobuf-compiler \
     libzmq3-dev libzmq3 libzmqpp-dev libzmqpp3 libpng12-dev

+## Building the library

+To build a standalone C library, run

+    scons
+    sudo scons install

+To build the Python extension, run

+    python setup.py build
+    sudo python setup.py install

-There are a bunch of options:
+When building the library, you have a couple of options:

  - `debug=1` build with debugging options, no optimization
  - `display=1` build with display support for debugging (requires ZMQ, Python)
  - `prefix=...` install under a different prefix (untested)
  - `eigen=...` where to look for Eigen include files (should contain `Eigen/Eigen`)
  - `hdf5lib=hdf5` what HDF5 library to use; enables HDF5 command line programs (may need `hdf5_serial` in some environments)

 After building the executables, you can run two simple test runs as follows:

  - `run-cmu` will train an English-to-IPA LSTM
  - `run-uw3-500` will download a small OCR training/test set and train an OCR LSTM

-To build the Python extension, run

-    python setup.py build
-    sudo python setup.py install

 # Documentation / Examples